ayoubsvbri/samegame/README.md

 # Projet-MIPS-Samegame

-Implementation of the game "Samegame" in written in both C and Assembly.
+Implementation of the game "Samegame" coded in both C and Assembly.